Ascites

-In the developed world, the most common cause is liver cirrhosis.
+In the developed world, the most common cause is liver cirrhosis, whose underlying mechanism involves high blood pressure in the portal system and dysfunction of blood vessels.
 Other causes include cancer, heart failure, tuberculosis, pancreatitis, and blockage of the hepatic vein.
-In cirrhosis, the underlying mechanism involves high blood pressure in the portal system and dysfunction of blood vessels.
 Diagnosis is typically based on an examination together with ultrasound or a CT scan.
 Testing the fluid can help in determining the underlying cause.

 Treatment often involves a low-salt diet, medication such as diuretics, and draining the fluid.
 A transjugular intrahepatic portosystemic shunt (TIPS) may be placed but is associated with complications.
-Attempts to treat the underlying cause, such as by a liver transplant may be considered.
+Attempts to treat the underlying cause, such as by a liver transplant, may be considered.
 Of those with cirrhosis, more than half develop ascites in the ten years following diagnosis.
 Of those in this group who develop ascites, half will die within three years.

-The term is from the Greek askítes meaning "baglike".
+Etymology

+The Latin ascites, originally from Greek (askites [ασκίτης]), meant "bag-like dropsy," from askós (ἀσκός), a leather bag or sheepskin ("wineskin") used for carrying wine, water or oil.

 Signs and symptoms

 Mild ascites is hard to notice, but severe ascites leads to abdominal distension.
 People with ascites generally will complain of progressive abdominal heaviness and pressure as well as shortness of breath due to mechanical impingement on the diaphragm.

 Ascites is detected with physical examination of the abdomen by visible bulging of the flanks in the reclining person ("flank bulging"), "shifting dullness" (difference in percussion note in the flanks that shifts when the person is turned on the side), or in massive ascites, with a "fluid thrill" or "fluid wave" (tapping or pushing on one side will generate a wave-like effect through the fluid that can be felt in the opposite side of the abdomen).

 Other signs of ascites may be present due to its underlying cause.
 For instance, in portal hypertension (perhaps due to cirrhosis or fibrosis of the liver) people may also complain of leg swelling, bruising, gynecomastia, hematemesis, or mental changes due to encephalopathy.
 Those with ascites due to cancer (peritoneal carcinomatosis) may complain of chronic fatigue or weight loss.
 Those with ascites due to heart failure may also complain of shortness of breath as well as wheezing and exercise intolerance.